6 Inspiring Power Couples in Sacramento

 This Valentine’s Day, we are taking a moment to acknowledge the many inspiring “power couples” working and living in our city.
 In their own unique ways, these couples work tirelessly to make Sacramento a better place to live, whether that means cultivating community around the table or with words in a magazine.

 Their leadership is inspiring, their work is empowering, and their love stories are captivating.
 While one individual can certainly make a difference, these couples are proof that two is often better than one.
-Get to know these unstoppable duos taking over the city hand in hand.
+We had the opportunity to talk with these amazing couples to help you get to know these unstoppable duos taking over the city hand in hand.

 After all, as ancient Chinese philosopher and writer Lao Tzu once said, “Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.”